The Steinhaus-Weil property: its converse, subcontinuity and Solecki amenability: Weil-like topologies: preliminaries

-Attention here focuses of necessity on continuity.
+Of necessity attention here focuses on continuity.
 The characterization question as to which topologies $\tau $ yield a non-empty $\mathcal{P}(\tau ) $ is in part answered by Theorem 7M below.
 Indeed, for Haar measure $\eta $ in the locally compact case,

 by ($\dag $) in the presence of $d\mu /d\eta $ as a kernel:

 However, $\mathcal{P}(G)$ will contain measures $\mu $ singular with respect to $\eta :$ for such $\mu $, by Th.
 SM there will be Borel subsets $B$ of positive $\mu $-measure such that $BB^{-1}$ has void $\mathcal{T}_{d}$ -interior.